dfelinto/blender-manual/manual/grease_pencil/animation/tools.rst

 Start Frame, End Frame
    Start/End frame for the baking process.
 Step
-   Frame steps for the baking process
+   Frame steps for the baking process.
 Only Selected Keyframes
    Convert only the selected keyframes.
 Target Frame